Jako/AjaxUpload/core/components/ajaxupload/docs/mkdocs/usage.md

 ajaxuploadTarget | (required) Target path for the (already) uploaded files (relative to $modx->getOption['assetsPath']).
 The folder should exist or should be createable and it has to be writable for PHP. | - ajaxuploadFieldformat | Format of the data saved in ajaxuploadFieldname | csv

-The AjaxUpload2Formit hook uses an additional property:
+The AjaxUpload2Formit hook uses additional properties:

 Property | Description | Default
 ---------|-------------|--------
-ajaxuploadClearQueue | Clear the upload queue after a sucessful run of the hook | false
+ajaxuploadClearQueue | Clear the upload queue after a sucessful run of the hook | false ajaxuploadAllowOverwrite | Allow overwrite of existing files with the same filename | false

 ## FormIt Attachments